ModernHumanAnatomy/MHACapstone/docs/capstone-proposal-guidelines.md

 #### Background

 The Significance section introduces your Capstone project.
 The **first sentence** of the Significance section should clearly outline the overall purpose of your project.
 Ideally, the **very first word** in the first sentence should convey this purpose effectively.
 Then, you follow with several sentences that provide an overview of the current knowledge and observations in the relevant clinical, research, or educational field of your project.
 Your background section should only cover information directly pertinent to your project—we don't need a comprehensive Wikipedia entry here.
-Don't forget to discuss the anatomical aspects involved in your project.
-This is a Modern Human Anatomy Capstone project, so there should be include a discussion of anatomy in your Significance section.
+That being said, this is a Modern Human Anatomy Capstone project, so you be sure include a discussion of anatomy relevant to your project.

 Critically, your background should set the stage for the rationale.